MrEliasen/map-generator/README.md

 Will generate a map with biomes based on a Whittaker diagram found [here](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/#biomes).

+Run `npm run generate` to generate a new map.
+It will output the result to `./map.json` and render it in the console as well.

+You can update the `./index.js` file to play a round a bit more with some settings.

 Made as a small side project to learn a bit more about random map generation.